amoeba/TownCrier/README.md

 ## Getting started

-The UI is pretty basic at this point and I hope to make it easier to use eventually.
-To get your first webhook set up, you need to do two things:
+To get started, you need to:

-1. Create a webhook (in the Webhooks tab) (do this first)
-2. Create an action (in the Actions tab)
+1. Create at least one Webhook
+2. Create at least one Trigger (Event, Timed, or Chat)

 ### Creating a webhook